Orthopaedic Health and Your Desk Job

 FAQ’s

-1. How does my sit-down job impact my orthopaedic health?
-Sitting for extended time puts pressure on spinal disks, encourages lousy posture, and contributes to repetitive stress injuries in the wrist and shoulder, causing you to risk the health of your musculoskeletal system over time.
+Sitting for extended time puts pressure on spinal disks, encourages poor posture, and contributes to repetitive stress injuries in the wrist and shoulder.

 Conclusion